 McLeod was diagnosed with bladder cancer in 2013, but recently had his compensation claim denied.

-According to the ABC, McLeod’s claim was rejected because it was determined that either:
+, McLeod’s claim was rejected because it was determined that either:

 - he had not sustained an injury out of or in the course of employment with the Northern Territory Government

 - if he did sustain an injury, then his employment with the Northern Territory Government was not the real, proximate or effective cause of the alleged injury